Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 #### OnActionReceived()

-With the action and reward logic outlined above, the final version of the `OnActionReceived()` method looks like:
+With the action and reward logic outlined above, the final version of `OnActionReceived()` looks like:

 ```csharp
 public float forceMultiplier = 10;